dung204/fu-oj-frontend/docs/auth.md

 }
 ```

-Then you can use the `checkIsAdminOnlyRoute` function in the [`beforeLoad` function of the `_not-auth` layout](../src/routes/_not-auth.tsx) to check if the route is an admin-only route, and redirect the user to an appropriate page if they are not an admin.
+Then you can use the `checkIsAdminOnlyRoute` function in the [`beforeLoad` function of the `_authed` layout](../src/routes/_authed.tsx) to check if the route is an admin-only route, and redirect the user to an appropriate page if they are not an admin.

 ## Specifying the private API endpoints